canattofilipe/docker/basic_usage.rst

   curl http://localhost:8080

-**map container directory:**
+**Map container directory:**

-create a new container with nginx server, then map a container directory to a host directory:
+Create a new container with nginx server, then map a container directory to a host directory:

 .. code:: bash